Explore South Korea on Foot

 After breakfast this morning, you will travel to Jeonju (approx. 2 hours), a charming city that in parts feels a little like you have stepped back in time.
 Jeonju was one of the key cities of the Joseon Dynasty, whose rule stretched from the 14th to the 19th Century and the traditional architecture still found in the city, as well as the continuation of culture and customs from that time mean that this city acts as an open-air museum.

 You will visit Jeonju hanok village.
 This charming village has over 800 hanoks, with their wooden beams and curved tiled roofs.
 While other parts of the city are completely modern, this traditional Korean village helps to give a glimpse into the way life was lived centuries ago.
 Strolling through the peaceful village, you will feel a bit like you are in a bubble as on its outskirts, the city backdrop of skyscrapers remind you of the modern world, but in the quaint village lanes, you feel quite removed.
 Make sure to sample some of the amazing food on offer in this village as well, including Jeonju bibimbap, a Korean rice dish that is beloved around the world, and has a special style in this region.
+You will also visit Jaman Mural Village.
+Local artists have painted murals all throughout this cliffside village, creating an open-air art gallery.

 Tonight, you will enjoy a traditional hanok stay.
 A hanok is a traditional Korean home, with a simple design created using natural materials.
 A typical hanok will have very little furniture, futon beds and an underfloor heating system called ondol.
 This traditional home heating system was used in ancient Korea, where heated stones from the kitchen were used to keep the floor of a room warm.
 Technology means the heat is now generated by hot water pipes running under the wooden floors surface, creating a perfect temperature especially at the coldest times of year.
-Having a warm floor has shaped the daily life of the Korean people, who will often sit, eat and socialize on the floor as opposed to chairs, and floor mattresses similar to futons are often used for beds, to take advantage of this additional warmth.
+Having a warm floor has shaped the daily life of the Korean people, who will often sit, eat and socialise on the floor as opposed to chairs, and floor mattresses like futons are often used for beds, to take advantage of this additional warmth.
 (B)

 Day 8 – Jeonju – Seoul

-Overnight L7 Myeongdong or similar
+Overnight – VOCO Hotel Myeongdong or similar

 Day 9 – Departure